 As an evolution of the traditional rehab model, Dayhab is available at approximately one-tenth the price of traditional residential rehab.
 It incorporates modern techniques such as Cognitive Behavioural Therapy, blending these methods with an intensive course that involves one-to-one and group work.

 Beyond the price difference, Dayhab is simply more practical for individuals with commitments to work and family that cannot be stopped so that rehab can be attended.
 This makes the Dayhab model available to more ‘normal’ adults who cannot afford the luxury of putting life on hold so that recovery can happen.
+If you are not sure whether you need dayhab, you can learn more here.

 Some clients of Help Me Stop may be unwilling or unable to attend our full Dayhab programme.
 This is particularly true presently due to government mandates regarding the coronavirus (COVID-19) outbreak in the UK and worldwide.